defconhaya/cheatsheets/dockerfile_cheatsheet.md

 A Dockerfile is a script used to create a Docker container image.
-Here's a Dockerfile cheatsheet to help you get started:

 ```Dockerfile
 # Set the base image